 The buffalo race

-Weighing around 400 to 900 kilogram, water buffalo have been stereotyped as slow, lumbering beasts, and first-time festival-goers are often surprised at their speed.
+Weighing around 400 to 900 kilograms, the water buffalo have been stereotyped as slow, lumbering beasts, and first-time festival-goers are often surprised at their speed.
 These normally passive creatures are capable of sprinting down the track at more than 48 kmph (30 mph).

 The competition is divided into five classes based on size, from “super junior” to “jumbo,” with some of the beasts weighing in at over a ton.
 Trainers spend the majority of their time preparing strict exercise and diet plans months prior to the competition.

 No Thai festival is complete without food and a cavalcade of entertainment.
 The Buffalo Racing Festival offers a multitude of food stalls, concerts, other traditional sporting events, as well as rides and activities for children.
-There even is a beauty pageant that crowns that year’s “Miss Buffalo.”
-Despite the title, the Miss Buffalo beauty pageant is prestigious in Chonburi, with local women taking part in fierce competitions.
+There is even a beauty pageant that crowns that year’s Nong Nang Ban Na, which translates loosely to “Miss Homestead.”

-However, there are other contests for buffalo that are not agile enough to compete in the races, including the buffalo beauty contests, buffalo costume contests, and healthy buffalo contests.
+However, there are other contests for buffalo that are not agile enough to compete in the races, including buffalo costume contests, buffalo beauty contests (not to be confused with the beauty pageant), and healthy buffalo contests.